Posted On: Saturday - July 1st 2017 9:08PM MST

 "What have you done to our fair sister?!." said Jim Morrison, a Californian from way back.
 When did this all get destroyed, and who caused the destruction of this great land?
 "When" is easy - arguably from the late 1970's to the mid 1990's is when one could say about the magic of California - "It's all over ..." (same guy).

-The ideas put out there over the years by the new culture in "the land of fruits and nuts" wasn't all bad.
+The ideas put out there over the years by the new culture in "the land of fruits and nuts" weren't all bad.
 The care for the environment, though nothing new (see John Muir), was good for this most beautiful of lands, but most of the wacky left-wing ideas just couldn't work out well in the long run.
 It's easy to spend taxpayers' money for all the crazy pet projects to experiment with the new ways, when the middle class is most of the population, and is working good, productive jobs.
-However, the environmentalism became stifling, hurting this goose that kept laying the golden eggs, and sending him flying off to Washington, Arizona, or Idaho.
+However, the environmentalism became stifling, hurting this goose that kept laying the golden eggs, and sending her flying off to Washington, Arizona, or Idaho.
 Even more crazy was the idea that an unlimited amount of unskilled people could come in with no controls to double the population over a few decades.
 (It is, in fact, quite the contradiction with the ideas of environmentalism even, but let's not talk about that!)

 The people that built up the great land in California are being both augmented and replaced by people from Latin America and elsewhere around the world to where this is California: